Sam Gilliam, abstract artist who went beyond the frame, dies at 88

 He had many public commissions, including for the Kennedy Center and a mural at Reagan National Airport.
 His career capstone, a commission by the Smithsonian’s National Museum of African American History and Culture, was a sprawling, five-panel work that was 28 feet wide.
 He called it “Yet Do I Marvel,” after the poem by Harlem Renaissance writer Countee Cullen.

 Mr. Gilliam continued to surpass himself — setting, and then breaking, multiple auction records for the price of his art, which in 2018 skyrocketed to $2.2 million for his 1971 canvas “Lady Day II.”
 At 83, he was invited to show at the 2017 Venice Biennale — 45 years after he made history as the first African American artist to represent his country in that exhibition.
-A career retrospective of his work is on display at the Hirshhorn until Sept.
+An exhibition of new work, alongside a 1977 piece, is on display at the Hirshhorn until Sept.
 11.

 Virginia Mecklenburg, senior curator at the Smithsonian American Art Museum who organized the 2012 exhibition “African American Art: Harlem Renaissance, Civil Rights Era and Beyond,” said Mr. Gilliam’s claim to fame was the result of a strategic move.
 His immediate artistic forebears, including Jackson Pollock and the other nonrepresentational painters of the 1950s, had already thoroughly upended the notion of painting as a recognizable picture.